Matthew the Apostle: Eastern Orthodox

+In Christian art

 Like the other evangelists, Matthew is often depicted in Christian art with one of the four living creatures of Revelation 4:7.
 The one that accompanies him is in the form of a winged man.
 The three paintings of Matthew by Caravaggio in the church of San Luigi dei Francesi in Rome, where he is depicted as called by Christ from his profession as a tax gatherer, are among the landmarks of Western art.

 In Islam

 The Quran speaks of Jesus' disciples but does not mention their names, instead referring to them as "helpers to the work of Allah".
 Muslim exegesis and Quran commentary, however, name them and include Matthew amongst the disciples.
-Muslim exegesis preserves the tradition that Matthew and Andrew were the two disciples who went to Ethiopia to preach the message of God.
+Muslim exegesis preserves the tradition that Matthew ("Mattā") and Andrew ("Andirāwas") were the two disciples who went to Ethiopia to preach the message of God.

+In the Druze faith

+Druze tradition honors several "mentors" and "prophets", and Matthew the Apostle is honored as a prophet.
+In the Druze tradition and doctrine, Matthew the Apostle is respected for his contributions to spiritual knowledge and guidance.
+Druze doctrine teaches that Christianity is to be "esteemed and praised", as the Gospel writers are regarded as "carriers of wisdom".

+The number 5 contains an unstated significance within the Druze faith; it is believed in this area that great prophets come in groups of five.
+In the time of the ancient Greeks, these five were represented by Pythagoras, Plato, Aristotle, Parmenides, and Empedocles.
+In the first century, the five were represented by Jesus Christ, John the Baptist, Saint Matthew, Saint Mark, and Saint Luke.
+In the time of the faith's foundation, the five were Hamza ibn Ali ibn Ahmad, Muḥammad ibn Wahb al-Qurashī, Abū'l-Khayr Salama ibn Abd al-Wahhab al-Samurri, Ismāʿīl ibn Muḥammad at-Tamīmī, and Al-Muqtana Baha'uddin.

 In architecture

-The Basilica of Annunciation in Nazareth houses a capital that depicts Matthew the Apostle and his story regarding King Eglypus of Ethiopia and his sons.
+The Basilica of Annunciation in Nazareth houses a capital that depicts Matthew the Apostle and his story regarding King Eglypus of Aethiopia and his sons.
 It shows how Matthew is leading them away from the demon in the far corner of the capital.
 The biblical story tells of Matthew converting the king and his sons to Christianity.
-Not only does this capital depict an act carried out by Matthew in the Bible, it also foreshadowing Matthew being a martyr.
+Not only does this capital depict an act carried out by Matthew in the Bible, it foreshadows Matthew being a martyr.
 When Matthew the Apostle was murdered, he then became a martyr for the Christian religion as being killed for his faith and teachings given the demon in the corner of the capitol.
 The iconography of this capital helps understand the religion of the time period since it was just coming into Christendom.
 This shows the cross between Ethiopia and Nazareth as these are where the capitals are today.